 - Clinical Data Warehouse at Boston Medical Center (CDW) is a comprehensive repository of clinical, administrative, and financial data on all patients who receive care at BMC or Boston HealthNet, including a large proportion of low-income and minority populations.
 Clinical researchers who have IRB/HIPAA approval are able to, with the help of a CDW developer–

 - Get counts of patients with specific clinical characteristics

 - Identify patients with specific clinical characteristics to target for recruitment

 - Cross-reference data from EPIC, Logician, SDK, SCM, OR and ED

-A database of 6000 adults, more than 70% of whom are minorities, who have agreed to be contacted about participating in studies at BU/BMC, demographic information and is linked to BMC electronic health records to assist in matching participants to studies based on the specific clinical characteristics.
-To learn more please visit ReSPECT Registry
+- ReSPECT research registry is a database of 6000 adults, more than 70% of whom are minorities, who have agreed to be contacted about participating in studies at BU/BMC, demographic information and is linked to BMC electronic health records to assist in matching participants to studies based on the specific clinical characteristics.
+To learn more please visit ReSPECT Registry.

 Additional BU resources